xelfia/Virtueld/manual.md

 # How to start

 1. Unzip all files in the zip file. (first time after download)
-2. Open the `XVRF.exe` in the unzipped folder.
+2. Open the `XVRF.exe` in the unzipped folder📁.

 > * About protections by the Operating System `Windows 10` and/or anti-virus softwares, please treat with generic ways.
 > * For update versions, download it again, and do same way to start 🙇